AntonTymczenko/webpack-boilerplate/README.md

 # webpack-boilerplate
 boilerplate for simple project which has two features:
-1) provides local development server with realtime sync of changes in source files
+1) provides local development server with real-time sync of changes in source files
 2) builds production distributive in `'./dist'` folder

 ## USAGE:
 ```npm install```